Worldwide Guide to Women in Leadership

 As Chairperson of the Parliament since 2001 she took over after former President Eduard Shevardnadze

 was forced to resign as result of a "velvet revolution" after he rigged the parliamentary elections.
 She has been one of the opposition leaders for some years, since 2003 as President of Burjanadze-Democrats.
 In 2007 she acted as President again as the incumbent, Mikheil Saakashvili, resigned to run in the elections scheduled in January 2008.
+Presidential Candidate in 2013.
 Her full name is Nino Anzoris asuli Burjanadze, and she is mother of two children. (b.
 1964-).

 2003-05 Minister for Refugees and Accommodation Eteri H. Astemirova